 Shine here to us, and thou art everywhere;

-Paraphrase: You nosy old stupid busybody! the sun, you obey no normal rules — why you are waking up us like this, interfering with our personal life by entering through the windows and bedroom’s curtains?… Go ahead, and shine on us, while doing so you would shine everywhere.
-This bed is the center of entire universe around which you revolve, and walls of our room are like sphere, which hold you in the heaven.
+Paraphrase: You nosy old stupid busybody!
+The sun, you obey no normal rules – why are you waking us up like this, interfering with our personal life by entering through the windows and curtains? … Go ahead and shine on us – while doing so you will shine everywhere.
+This bed is the center of the entire universe, around which you revolve, and the walls of our room are like a sphere, which holds you in the heavens.

 How is’t with me, when every noise appals me?